buildhelios/battle-time/README.md

 ### Requirements
 - Styling - All styling must be done using styled-jsx.
 See Index.tsx for an example.
+- Layout - All layout should be done using either flex box or grid layouts.
 - TypeScript - All code must be written in TypeScript.
 - Components - All React components must be functional components.
 - Data Driven - Use the Questions API to retrieve the content for the questions displayed.
 A variable amount questions should be accounted for.
 See Index.tsx for an example.